-New Zealand hospitals order skin to treat volcano survivors
+New Zealand planning retrieval of bodies on volcanic island

+WHAKATANE, New Zealand (AP) — New Zealand officials said they’ll begin Friday to recover eight victims’ bodies believed to remain on a small island since a volcanic explosion there earlier this week.

+Continuing volcanic activity has delayed the retrieval of the eight bodies from ash-covered White Island, where an eruption occurred Monday as 47 tourists were exploring the landscape.
+Eight people were confirmed killed and dozens were severely burned in the blast of steam and ash.

-New Zealand medical staff were working around the clock Thursday treating severely burned survivors of a volcanic eruption that police said was believed to have killed 16 people.
+New Zealand medical staff were working around the clock to treat the injured survivors in hospital burn units.

-The enormity of the task facing New Zealand’s hospital burn units was clear when Dr. Peter Watson, a chief medical officer, said at a news conference that extra skin has been ordered from American skin banks.
+The enormity of the task was clear when Dr. Peter Watson, a chief medical officer, said at a news conference that extra skin has been ordered from American skin banks.
 Hospital personnel anticipated needing an extra 120 square meters (1,300 square feet) of skin for grafting onto the patients, Watson said.
-Most of the survivors of Monday’s eruption suffered critical burns and remain hospitalized.

-The towering eruption of scaling steam and ash occurred as 47 visitors explored White Island, the tip of a mostly underwater volcano that’s about 50 kilometers (30 miles) off New Zealand’s North Island.
+White Island is the tip of a mostly underwater volcano that’s about 50 kilometers (30 miles) off New Zealand’s North Island and has been a popular attraction visited by thousands of tourists each year.

-Police said Thursday an additional two people had died in the hospital, raising the confirmed toll to eight.
-Another eight bodies are believed to remain on the ash-covered island, where continuing volcanic activity has delayed their retrieval.

 Authorities say 24 Australians, nine Americans, five New Zealanders, four Germans, two Britons, two Chinese and a Malaysian were visiting the island at the time of the eruption.
 Many were from a Royal Caribbean cruise ship that had left Sydney two days earlier.